Parabrotula tanseimaru

 Parabrotula tanseimaru is a species of ray-finned fish within the family Parabrotulidae, that is found off southern Japan in the Sagami Bay.

 Description

-It is a bathypelagic species, swimming at depths up to 1300 meters below sea level.
-It feeds on copepods and grows to around 4.9 centimeters in length, with the largest specimen being 6.2 centimeters in length.
-The species is only known from a single type locality collected off Sagami Bay, with 25 other specimens being caught in trawl nets up to 680 meters deep.
+It is a bathypelagic species, swimming at depths up to 1300 m below sea level.
+It feeds on copepods and grows to around 4.9 cm in length, with the largest specimen being 6.2 cm in length.
+The species is only known from a single type locality collected off Sagami Bay, with 25 other specimens being caught in trawl nets up to 680 m deep.

 The species has been classified as 'Data deficient' by the IUCN Red List, as its current population is unknown, and no conversation efforts have been made towards it.